Emill/node-ble-host/docs/api/gatt-server.md

 ### gettDb.getSvccCharacteristic()
 * Returns: {GattServerCharacteristic} The Service Changed Characteristic

 Returns the Service Changed Characteristic in the GATT service which is automatically created.
 Use this to send indications if the GATT DB is changed.
+The stack never sends indications on its own if the GATT DB is changed, so this must be done manually by the user.

 ### gattDb.addServices(services)
 * `services` {GattServerService[]} Array of services